-Creeping eruption is a human infection with dog or cat hookworm larvae (immature worm).
+Creeping eruption is a human infection with dog or cat hookworm larvae (immature worms).

 Cutaneous larvae migrans; Zoonotic hookworm; Ancylostoma caninum; Ancylostoma braziliensis; Bunostomum phlebotomum; Uncinaria stenocephala

 Hookworm eggs are found in the stool of infected dogs and cats.
-When the eggs hatch, the larvae infest any contaminated soil and vegetation.
+When the eggs hatch, the larvae can infest soil and vegetation.

 Creeping eruption is more common in countries with warm climates.
-In the United States, the southeast has the highest rates of infection.
-The main risk factor for this disease is contact with damp, sandy soil that has been contaminated with infected cat or dog feces.
+In the United States, the Southeast has the highest rates of infection.
+The main risk factor for this disease is contact with damp, sandy soil that has been contaminated with infected cat or dog stool.
 More children than adults are infected.

 - Itching, may be more severe at night

-- Raised, snakelike tracks in the skin that may spread over time, usually about 1 cm per day (severe infections may cause several tracks) usually occur on the feet and legs
+- Raised, snakelike tracks in the skin that may spread over time, usually about 1 cm (less than one half inch) per day, usually on the feet and legs (severe infections may cause several tracks).

-Anti-parasitic drugs such as thiabendazole, albendazole, or ivermectin may be used to treat the infection.
+Anti-parasitic medicines may be used to treat the infection.

 Creeping eruption often goes away by itself over weeks to months.
-Treatment helps the infection go away more quickly and is successful.
+Treatment helps the infection go away more quickly.